Table of Contents

 Contingent claims are contracts in which the payoff depends on the occurrence of a certain event.
 Unlike forward commitments where the contract is bound to be settled on or before the termination date, contingent claims are legally obliged to settle the contract only when a specific event occurs.
 Contingent claims are also categorized into OTC and exchange-traded contracts, depending on the type of contract.
 The contingent claims are further sub-divided into the following types of derivatives:

-Options are the type of contingent claims that are dependent on the price of the stock at a future date.
-Unlike the forward commitments derivatives where payoffs are calculated keeping the movement of the price in mind, the options have payoffs only if the price of the stock crosses a certain threshold.
+Options are the type of contingent claims that are dependent on the price of the underlying at a future date.
+Unlike the forward commitments derivatives where payoffs are calculated keeping the movement of the price in mind, the options have payoffs only if the price of the underlying crosses a certain threshold.
 Options are of two types: Call and Put.
-A call option gives the option to buy the underlying asset at a specific price.
-A put option is the option to sell the underlying at a certain price.
+A call option gives the option holder right to buy the underlying asset at exercise or strike price.
+A put option gives the option holder right to sell the underlying asset at exercise or strike price.

 Interest Rate Options